 Reserve Currency from Bretton Woods to China's Yuan

-To paint a picture, Mexico issues pesos (which are essentially IOUs) to its citizens and repurchases them with U.S. dollars, euros, or other reserve currency around the world held by its central bank.
-Countries can also hold gold or other precious metals in their official reserves.
+For example, Mexico issues pesos (which are essentially IOUs) to its citizens and repurchases them with U.S. dollars, euros, or other reserve currency around the world held by its central bank.
+Countries can also hold precious metals in their official reserves.

 Reserve Currency History and Future

 The U.S. dollar replaced the British pound sterling as the world's premier reserve currency circa 1945 in accordance with the Bretton Woods agreements, formalizing global acknowledgment of the U.S.'s status as a leading world power.
 At the time, the U.S. dollar was the currency with the greatest purchasing power and the only currency backed by gold.

 But, the U.S. dollar isn't the only reserve currency designated by the International Monetary Fund and other global organizations.
 The euro and Japanese yen have become increasingly popular as a reserve currency given the size of their respective economies, and Japan has quietly enjoyed the position of being the world's largest creditor for nearly three decades.

 Countries hold reserve currency for a number of different reasons.
 They are an important indicator of ability to repay foreign debt, to defend a national currency, and even to determine sovereign credit ratings.
 Also, countries may simply hold a large amount of currency due to a trade imbalance, as is the case with China and their U.S. dollar holdings.